fnalways/terminus-docs/docs/manual/tasks/resources-usage.md

 ## Analytics

-Terminus features powerful built-in analytic, helping you understand application usage patterns, optimize user experience, and make data-driven decisions.
+Olares features powerful built-in analytic, helping you understand application usage patterns, optimize user experience, and make data-driven decisions.
 The **Analytics** dashboard displays key metrics for each application spanning up to one year, including page views, unique visitors, and average visit time.

 :::info
-Analytics data is only available for applications that have declared the analytics function in their `TerminusManifest.yaml` file.
+Analytics data is only available for applications that have declared the analytics function in their `OlaresManifest.yaml` file.
 :::

 Key metrics include: